MosesJulian/slitheri/README.md

 # Slitheri
 Just a simple snake game.
-I used svelte cause idk why don't ask me.
+I used svelte because not even I know why.
+Don't ask me.

 # Requirements
 - pnpm OR npm OR yarn